• Overview

 • FAQ

-Day 1: Arrival Cairo
+Day 1: Cairo Airport - Hotel.

-Your tour guide is waiting for you – Overnight in Pearl Hotel or similar –a cozy place in the suburbs of Cairo.
+Your tour guide is waiting for you – to bring you to a cozy place in the suburbs of Cairo.

 We finally leave the big city life behind us and set off into new worlds.
 Also known as the Great Rann of Kutch, the White Desert is a vast area of pristine white salt desert often explored for its natural beauty and ecological importance.
 It is also called the world's largest salt desert which stretches from the mouth of River Indus to the Gulf of Kutch.